mbergins/Embryo-Genes/README.md

 ## Citation

-If you use the code or data assocaited with this repository, please cite:
+If you use the code or data associated with this repository, please cite:

 Boshen et al. Transcriptomic analyses of two closely related substrains of gastrulation-stage mouse embryos with differential susceptibility to prenatal alcohol exposure, Dis Model Mech 2021; dmm.049012. doi: https://doi.org/10.1242/dmm.049012